LH-Deception: Simulating and Understanding LLM Deceptive Behaviors in Long-Horizon Interactions: Conclusion

 \section{Conclusion}

-We introduced the first long-horizon simulation framework for probing deception in large language models, integrating structured task streams, probabilistic event systems, and performer–supervisor interactions with independent auditing.
-Our experiments across 11 frontier models reveal that deception is not uniformly distributed, increases event pressure, and is strongly anti-correlated with supervisor trust.
+We introduced \FrameworkName, the first simulation framework for the systematic, empirical quantification of deception in large language models over long-horizon interactions, integrating structured task streams, probabilistic event systems, and performer–supervisor interactions with independent auditing.
+Our experiments across 11 frontier models reveal that deception is not uniformly distributed.
+It increases with event pressure and is strongly anti-correlated with supervisor trust.
 These findings highlight deception as an emergent phenomenon in long-horizon interactions, overlooked by short-form benchmarks, and suggest that training regimes and inductive biases shape deceptive tendencies.
 By grounding our framework in social science insights and systematically quantifying deceptive behavior, we provide both a methodological foundation and empirical evidence to guide the design of more trustworthy LLMs in sustained, high-stakes settings.